 Why Choose St. Andrews for Teacher Education?

-Small class size and individualized instruction is a hallmark for the teacher education program at St. Andrews.
-Professors have a wide range of real world experience in the field and continue to stay abreast of the current trends and issues at the K-12 level.
+Small class size and individualized instruction are a hallmark for the teacher education program at St. Andrews.
+Professors have a wide range of real-world experience in the field and continue to stay abreast of the current trends and issues at the K-12 level.

 The St. Andrews Teacher Education Department enjoys a close working relationship with several school districts in proximity to the main campus.
 This allows our students access to master teachers early in their program of study, this approach helps teacher candidates explore their own aptitude within the grade spans and make good choices before the summative student teaching experience.
 This partnership is crucial to the employment of students.
 While many leave to find employment back in their home areas, many are offered jobs in the local school districts due to the quality the administrators in the local districts recognize in our teachers.

-Finally, there is a strong degree of comradery and community between and amongst the teacher education majors and the teacher education faculty.
-A strong sense of encouragement, guidance and collaboration gives the program a strong foundation.
-As members of the greater St. Andrews learning community the teacher education department is involved with and supports the work of other academic departments as part of the philosophy of relationship building among peers.
+Finally, there is a strong degree of camaraderie and community between and amongst the teacher education majors and the teacher education faculty.
+A strong sense of encouragement, guidance, and collaboration gives the program a strong foundation.
+As members of the greater St. Andrews learning community the teacher education department is involved with and supports the work of other academic departments as part of the philosophy of relationship-building among peers.
 Each teacher education major must choose an academic content concentration as part of their larger program of study.